hotwired/turbo-android/docs/PATH-CONFIGURATION.md

 1. Application-level `"settings"`
 1. Url path-specific `"rules"`

 At minimum, you will need a bundled [`src/main/assets/json/configuration.json`](../demo/src/main/assets/json/configuration.json) file in your app that Turbo can read.
-We also recommend hosting a remote configuration file on your server, so you can update the app's configuration at any time without needing an app update.
-Remote configuration files are fetched (and cached) on every app startup, so the app always has the latest configuration available.
-The location of these configuration files needs to be set in your [`TurboSessionNavHostFragment.pathConfigurationLocation`](QUICK-START.md/#create-a-navhostfragment).
+We also recommend hosting a [remote configuration file on your server](#remote-path-configuration), so you can update the app's configuration at any time without needing an app update.

 In its simplest form, your JSON configuration will look like: